Hramchenko/diffusion_distiller/README.md

 but the target of distilled model is not to reconstruct the input data, but repeat the output of basic model, which makes two denoise steps on the input image.

+Training in this mode is much easier than training DPM with a reduced number of steps due to the two tricks proposed in the article:
+1. Denoising by the basic model is performed with the same `eps` for both steps, so only one output corresponds to one input, and not an infinite set as in the basic DDPM.
+2. Instead of reconstructing `x` or `eps`, a special parameter `v = alpha_t*eps - sigma_t*x` is restored, which is more sensitive and allows model to get sharper images.

 Thus, the trained model repeats the behavior of the base model, only with the number of diffusion steps reduced by half.

 ## Training